-Connoisseurs of fine taste staying in luxury suites in London may be interested in attending the Royal Fabergé Exhibition, which is currently taking place in the capital.
+Connoisseurs of fine taste staying in The Montcalm London Marble Arch Hotel may be interested in attending the Royal Fabergé Exhibition, which is currently taking place in the capital.

 Staged at Buckingham Palace until October 3rd 2011, the exhibition brings together an impressive range of more than 100 decorative eggs and jewel encrusted boxes from the 19th and 20th centuries.

 The special exhibition focuses on the opulent works of the famous Russian jeweller Peter Carl Fabergé, who is mainly known for his relationship with the imperial Romanov dynasty.

 Attendees will have the chance to view exquisite Easter eggs, cigarette cases, animal sculptures, desk cocks and photograph frames.

 Highlights of the exhibition include a double photograph frame containing official portraits of King George VI and Queen Elizabeth, taken by Dorothy Wilding in 1946 to mark a tour of southern Africa the following year, and one of Fabergé’s most notable creations, a study of cornflowers and oats.